sgaunet/gocrypt/README.md

 ![Demo](doc/demo.gif)

+Even if I still maintain this little tool, you should rather consider to use [age](https://github.com/FiloSottile/age) which is a more complete and secure tool.

 # Install

 Download the binary in the release section.
 There is no docker image, but you can install a binary in your Docker image if needed.
 If you want to create a docker image from scratch, you will need to do a multi stage docker build in order to download the binary.